Saran-coder90/COD-task1-todo-list/README.md

 - Contains the text input field and the Enter button.
-Users can type their task here and add it to the list.
+Users can type their task here and add it to the div container.

- The <p> tag where tasks will be displayed as list items (p).
+ The <p> tag where tasks will be displayed as paragraph items (p).